karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

       root (e.g., `cd services/activecampaign && npx orval`), eliminating the
       need for a child package.json.
     - Update ESLint parserOptions.project accordingly when removing the child tsconfig.
+    - Once child package.json is removed, update ESLint to drop the child tsconfig path and, if desired, prune the services workspace from knip.json (optional; currently not blocking).

 ## Completed (recent)

+- Base TS config simplification (fix TS6304 across tools)
+  - Removed composite/declaration emit flags from tsconfig.base.json to match
+    the simpler “working” pattern.
+This resolves “Composite projects may not disable declaration emit” in typecheck, typedoc, and rollup plugin.

 - Typecheck scope & no-emit
   - Switched `typecheck` to `tsc -p tsconfig.json --noEmit` so it exercises